Gelletly History, Family Crest & Coats of Arms

 Early History of the Gelletly family

-Another 157 words (11 lines of text) covering the years 1291 and 1296 are included under the topic Early Gelletly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gelletly research.
+Another 79 words (6 lines of text) covering the years 1291 and 1296 are included under the topic Early Gelletly History in all our PDF Extended History products and printed products wherever possible.

 Gelletly Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Gelletly has appeared Galletly, Gallightly, Gellatly, Gellately, Gillatly, Golightly and many more.